Transient Tachypnea of the Newborn

 Male sex and macrosomic infants born to diabetic mothers have been associated with increased risk of transient tachypnea of the newborn.

-Excessive maternal sedation, perinatal asphyxia, and elective cesarean delivery without preceding labor, low Apgar scores, and prolonged rupture of membranes are frequently associated with transient tachypnea of the newborn.
+Maternal illicit drug use (especially narcotics), excessive maternal sedation or fluid overload, perinatal asphyxia, elective cesarean delivery without preceding labor, precipitous delivery, low Apgar scores, and prolonged rupture of membranes are frequently associated with transient tachypnea of the newborn.

 Epidemiology